Biblioteca Nacional de España: The library today

-The Biblioteca Nacional is Spain's highest library institution and is head of the Spanish Library System.
+The National Library is Spain's highest library institution and is head of the Spanish Library System.

 As the country's national library, it is the centre responsible for identifying, preserving, conserving, and disseminating information about Spain's documentary heritage, and it aspires to be an essential point of reference for research into Spanish culture.
 In accordance with its Articles of Association, passed by Royal Decree 1581/1991 (R.D.
 1581/1991) of 31 October 1991, its principal functions are to: